gdoumenc/coworks/docs/command.rst

 The ``deploy`` command is defined to deploy the microservice on the AWS plateform.

-This is done by creating terraform files from templates.
-You can override those templates or add new files if needed to enhance the deployment process.
+This is done by creating terraform files from jinja template files.
+You can override those templates or add new files if you needed to enhance the deployment process.

-This command may be used to deal with complex deployments, mainly for staging or respecting infrastucture constraints.
+This command may be used to deal with complex deployments, mainly for staging or respecting infrastucture constraints or processes.

-A more complete usage of this command is explained in the :ref:`tech_deployment` chapter.